 OK, let’s talk about college savings vehicles with tax-free and other options.
 Whether it be for kids or grandkids, college is a common expense on retiree’s minds when creating a retirement plan.
 When it comes to planning for college, there are 529 plans, Coverdell education savings accounts (Coverdell ESAs), paying cash, and many other types of savings vehicles.
 Our focus will briefly be on 529 plans and more so on Roth IRAs.
 Yes, we said Roth IRAs.

 When saving for school expenses, consider using a combination of all available vehicles.
 Understanding the limitations of each savings vehicle can help with planning.
-A 529 plan may be great; however, what if your child or grandchild is the next Tom Brady and receives a sports scholarship?
+A 529 plan may be great; however, what if your child or grandchild is the next hall of fame quarterback and receives a sports scholarship?
 He may then need money for noneducational expenses, making the distributions nonqualified, and the earnings may then be taxable.
 A Coverdell education savings account has contribution limits, which hardly cover the cost of books at most universities.
 A Roth IRA, on the other hand, is a different subject, and I’ll explain why.

 Also, once all the kids and grandkids are finished with college, she can use the remaining Roth assets toward discretional expenses in her retirement.
-This is not an option with 529 plans; if there are remaining assets, they may be transferred to other beneficiaries.
+With 529 plans, if there are remaining assets, they may be transferred to other beneficiaries with limited amounts transferred to the beneficiary’s Roth IRA starting in 2024, subject to limitations.
 However, there could be taxes on the remaining amounts if withdrawn for nonqualified expenses.

 As school expenses continue to rise and you find yourself planning for them, take in grandma’s tax-free tip and remember that 529 plans may not cover all the expenses.
 Having other savings vehicles such as a Roth IRA may be a helpful solution.